datastax/python-driver/docs/execution_profiles.rst

 a single connected ``Session``.
 Execution profiles are being introduced to deal with the exploding number of configuration options, especially as the database platform evolves more complex workloads.

-The Execution Profile API is being introduced now, in an experimental capacity in order to take advantage of it in existing projects, and to gauge interest and feedback in the community.
+The Execution Profile API is being introduced now, in an experimental capacity, in order to take advantage of it in existing projects, and to gauge interest and feedback in the community.
 For now, the legacy configuration remains intact, but legacy and Execution Profile APIs cannot be used simultaneously on the same client ``Cluster``.